Ledarium/rusty_pickaxe/README.md

 # Rusty Pickaxe

-Made it public thanks to generous Discord user `wenl#6575`.
-Kudos!

 Single core for now.
 If i recieve grant (or if i get bored), i will parallelize it.